Muitsonz/scsp-localify/readme_EN.md

 # Free Camera Instructions

+> The following is the default key binding, and can be customized by config files.

 - Set `enable` under `baseFreeCamera` in `scsp-config.json` to `true`.
 - Scope of application: All 3D scenes.
 Including but not limited to homepage, story, Live.
 > With the unity engine updating in game v2.6.1, there're still unfixed bugs about free camera feature now.